Kris Bryant Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The 6.5 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.
+- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in the league.

-- The Nationals have a 5.67 team ERA that ranks 24th across all MLB pitching staffs.
+- The Nationals' 5.08 team ERA ranks 21st across all league pitching staffs.

-- Nationals pitchers combine to allow 13 total home runs at a rate of 2.2 per game (fourth-most in baseball).
+- The Nationals surrender the fifth-most home runs in baseball (13 total, 1.9 per game).

-- The righty last appeared on Saturday against the Atlanta Braves, when he threw five innings, allowing five earned runs while giving up seven hits.
+- His most recent appearance was on Sunday against the Atlanta Braves, when the lefty tossed 5 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.